dart-lang/language/working/augmentation-libraries/feature-specification.md

     separate document, as a stand-alone feature that is not linked to augmentations.
 *   Augmentation declarations can occur in any file, whether a library or part file.
+Must occur ”below” the base declaration (later in same file or sub-part) and “after” any prior applied augmentation that it modifies (below, or in a later sub-part of a shared ancestor).
-Must occur “below” prior declaration or augmentation that it modifies (which must be earlier in the same file, or in a parent file), which ensures all declarations with the same name are on the same path in the library file tree.
-That means reordering `part` directives does not change augmentation application order.
+*   Suggest a stronger ordering *lint*, where the augmentation must be “below” the augmentation it is applied after.
+That imples that all declarations with the same name are on the same path in the library file tree, so that reordering `part` directives does not change augmentation application order.
 *   Change the lexical scope of augmenting class-like declarations to only contain the member declarations that are syntactically inside the same declaration, rather than collecting all member declarations from all